yt-project/yt-4.0-paper/manuscript.md

 #### Domain Partitioning {#sec:test_decomp}

-As discussed in Section [sec:decomp], a bitmap index is more effective in cases where the domain is partitioned between files in a localized way.
+As discussed in Section @sec:decomp, a bitmap index is more effective in cases where the domain is partitioned between files in a localized way.
 If files contain non-contiguous parts of the domain, contiguous selections will require more files to be loaded.
 Figure @fig:test_decomp shows results for four different partitioning schemes.
 All four data sets cover the same three-dimensional domain with $1024^3$ points split across 512 files.
-The Hilbert dataset is the same one used in previous tests (see Section [sec:test_order] for a description).
+The Hilbert dataset is the same one used in previous tests (see Section @sec:test_order for a description).
 The Morton dataset is constructed in a similar way to the Hilbert dataset with file partitions occurring along a 6th order Morton curve and including a 10% scatter of points between Morton cells.
 The sliced dataset is partitioned in slices along one dimension with 10% scatter of points between adjacent slices.
 Files in the random dataset contain a random sample of points, uniformly distributed across the domain.